brudil/stock-market-simulator/README.md

 # stock-market-simulator
-Stock Market Simulator for SWE Group Project
+Stock Market Simulator for SWE Group Project.
+Hi there!